nasirky/FlickrImageGallery/README.md

    3. Opening the image in browser
    4. Showing image metadata in a separate view (clicking the "i" button will show this view)
    5. Order image by date (no sorting, ascending and descending sort by publish date)
-4. **Network Layer** to perform the network calls and returned the data in the form of well-defined models..
+4. **Network Layer** to perform the network calls and returned the data in the form of well-defined models.
    1. Unit Tests (for Models and Network request)

 ## Workspace Structure: